maccoda/maccoda.github.io/content/documentation.md

 +++
 date = 2017-09-15
-title = "Writing Rust Documentation" description = "A very simple reference to help those wishing to add to the Rust documentation or for the documentation of your own crates."
+title = "Writing Rust Documentation" description = "A simple reference for Rust documentation of your own crates."
 [taxonomies]
 tags = ["rust", "documentation"]
 +++